TimoStaudinger/pigment-studio/README.md

 - **Collaborate** with your team
 - Share the results or directly use your palette **in your code**

+---

 This document describes how to develop PIGMENTstudio.
-You don't need it to use the application – you can simply visit https://pigment.studio for that!
+You don't need follow to use the application – you can simply **visit https://pigment.studio** for that!